zl12918/sdp-inf/README.md

 # sdp-inf
-Example codes for our paper "..."
+Example codes for our paper "Rigurous inference of stochastic reaction networks based on moment constraints via semidefinite optimisation".

 ---------------------------------